Playbook 2026 · For Advanced Marketers

 20%

-Still works for retargeting on Meta.
-Carousels, catalog ads.
-On TikTok, statics under-deliver outside Spark Ads.
+Still effective for Meta retargeting.
+Carousels and catalog formats remain stable.
+On TikTok, statics usually underperform outside Spark Ads.

 UGC / Spark Ads share